mjstoney/maze_generator/README.md

 ### Maze Generator in Proceessing/Java.
 This app runs in Processing and generates a unique maze each time.
-It uses an iterative backtracking algorithm.
+It uses an iterative backtracking algorithm, and currently a player can move a red square throughout the maze.
 ![Maze Screenshot](/maze_screenshot.png "Random Maze")

 ### TODO